 The first step in starting your own Neighborhood Watch is to talk to your neighbors.
 Once you have established interest in your neighborhood, contact the Burbank Police Department’s Community Resource Officer to set up a date for an officer to attend a meeting.
 At the meeting, the officer will discuss the dynamics of Neighborhood Watch groups, address your neighborhood’s concerns, and provide insight to recent crime trends and ways to protect yourself, your vehicle, and your home.

-If you would like to start a Neighborhood Watch program in your area of Burbank, we will provide you with a booklet on “How to Start” the program.
-For more information, contact Community Resource Officer Castro @ firstname.lastname@example.org.
+If you would like to start a Neighborhood Watch program in your area of Burbank, please contact Community Resource Officer Castro @ email@example.com.